QuadSpinner/Gaea-Docs/source/Guide/03-Using-Gaea/5-Erosion.md

 #### Erosion is mandatory

-Another outdated idea is that Erosion is required after any sort of processing to make sure the terrain looks believable.
-While this may be true in some cases, more often than not, if you are using LookDev nodes or other erosion processes, applying hydraulic erosion will create soft soil deposits and erosive flows that may detract from a non-hydraulic-eroded look you may be after.
+Another old belief is that Erosion is required after any processing to ensure the terrain looks believable.
+While this may be true in some cases, if you are using LookDev nodes or other erosion processes, applying Hydraulic erosion may detract from the non-hydraulic-eroded look you desire because it creates soft soil deposits and erosive flows.

-LookDev nodes such as @Canyonizer, @Stacks, @Anastomosis, @Shear, etc. can create effects that don't always need to be reprocessed with @Erosion to become believable.
+LookDev nodes such as @Canyonizer, @Stacks, @Anastomosis, @Shear, etc. can create effects that don't need to be reprocessed with @Erosion to be believable.

-See @tut-rugged-outcrops for an example of how LookDev nodes can remove the need for manual erosion.
+See @tut-rugged-outcrops for an example of how LookDev nodes can eliminate the need for manual erosion.

 ## Thermal Erosion

-Thermal erosion is the sister-erosion to Hydraulic erosion.
-While it is sometimes used less than hydraulic erosion, it is just as important in most environments.
+Thermal erosion is the sister to Hydraulic erosion.
+While used less frequently, Thermal erosion is equally as important in most environments.

 #### Debris from erosion